This post was sponsored by Ancestry and recipe was inspired by my AncestryDNA results.

 How do you make banoffee pie?

-- To start, combine graham cracker crumbs and press in the bottom and along the sides.
+- Make the crust: To start, combine graham cracker crumbs and press in the bottom and along the sides.
 Chill the crust until firm.

 - To make the filling: Melt the butter in a medium sized saucepan over medium heat.
 Stir in the brown sugar and melt over medium low heat.
 Add the condensed milk and bring to a boil stirring continuously.
 The toffee will start to darker.
 Pour the filling over the crust and and chill for an hour or until firm.

-- Top with sliced bananas, fresh whipping cream, and chocolate shavings.
+- Make it look beautiful: Top with sliced bananas, fresh whipping cream, and chocolate shavings.

 How do I make homemade whipping cream?